-1 shall be made in person or by phone (no message, text or email) to the scheduling supervisor.
-For 2 operational employees (all Peak Load Division and Twenty-Four (24) Hour Division, together 3 "Operational Employees"), this will be District 5.
-If the employee is unable to contact District 5 4 they may contact District 6.
-Sick calls shall be made no later than 1.5 hour before the working 5 period.
-Sick leave may only be utilized for employee sickness, sickness in the employee's 6 immediate family residing with their (except in the case of children, step-children, parents, 7 step-parents, and current parents-in-law, in which case there will be no residency requirement), 8 necessary doctor's appointments, injury, disability, pregnancy, or for quarantine by health 9 authorities or a physician.
-Employees may be required to supply proof of sickness, injury or 10 disability.
-If an employee is sent to a physician of the County's choosing for such purpose, the 11 County will pay the expenses thereof.
-Utilization of sick leave will be implemented according 12 to the following definitions:

-(a) Sick leave instance: Any absence due to sickness, illness, or injury for any number ofconsecutive work days or parts thereof.
+- shall be made in person or by phone (no message, text or email) to the scheduling supervisor.
+For operational employees (all Peak Load Division and Twenty-Four (24) Hour Division, together "Operational Employees"), this will be District 5.
+If the employee is unable to contact District 5 they may contact District 6.
+Sick calls shall be made no later than 1.5 hour before the working period.
+Sick leave may only be utilized for employee sickness, sickness in the employee's immediate family residing with their (except in the case of children, step-children, parents, step-parents, and current parents-in-law, in which case there will be no residency requirement), necessary doctor's appointments, injury, disability, pregnancy, or for quarantine by health authorities or a physician.
+Employees may be required to supply proof of sickness, injury or disability.
+If an employee is sent to a physician of the County's choosing for such purpose, the County will pay the expenses thereof.
+Utilization of sick leave will be implemented according to the following definitions: - (a) Sick leave instance: Any absence due to sickness, illness, or injury for any number of consecutive work days or parts thereof.

-15 1.
-Use of more than two (2) instances of sick leave in a ninety (90) day period without 16 medical certification or the use of sick leave in combination with days off, holidays off, 17 or other time off without medical certification may be investigated to determine if the 18 employee should be placed on critical attendance or if a violation has occurred that could 19 warrant disciplinary action.
-An employee placed on critical attendance will be notified in 20 writing that they will be required to provide medical a period of three (3) months for the 21 approval of sick leave.
+- 1. Use of more than two (2) instances of sick leave in a ninety (90) day period without medical certification or the use of sick leave in combination with days off, holidays off, or other time off without medical certification may be investigated to determine if the employee should be placed on critical attendance or if a violation has occurred that could warrant disciplinary action.
+An employee placed on critical attendance will be notified in writing that they will be required to provide medical a period of three (3) months for the approval of sick leave.
 After the three (3) months period attendance will be re-evaluated.
-22 If at the time of reevaluation, sick leave use has reached acceptable standards the 23 employee shall be removed from the critical attendance list and provided written notice.
-Employees shall be required to provide medical certification for sick leave eligibility on any 24 injury, they shall be entitled to Workers' Compensation payments in accordance with the laws of the State of Florida.
-In addition, an employee may utilize available sick or annual leave to supplement Workers' Compensation payments.
-In no instance shall this combination exceed one hundred percent (100%) of the employee's regular base rate.
+If at the time of reevaluation, sick leave use has reached acceptable standards the employee shall be removed from the critical attendance list and provided written notice.
+Employees shall be required to provide medical certification for sick leave eligibility on any - recognized holiday. - Section 8.3.
+Leave for Workers' Compensation Injury.
+If an employee sustains a job-related supplement Workers' Compensation payments.
+In no instance shall this combination exceed one